Love, Springfieldian Style: Censorship

 This episode was first broadcast in the UK and Ireland on Sky1 on December 21, 2008 at 9.30pm.
 It was the second episode of The Simpsons to be broadcast after the watershed hour (after "Weekend at Burnsie's") because the adult content was deemed too strong to be shown before then.
 The Bonnie and Clyde story ends with Homer and Marge being shot multiple times, though they do not bleed or die.
 The Sid and Nancy story includes repeated use of the word "bollocks" by Bart as he sings, as well as depictions of Nelson and Lisa buying and consuming chocolate as if it were an illegal substance.

 It has since been repeated on Channel 4, where it was heavily edited.
 The Bonnie and Clyde section ends just as the police begin firing at the car, missing Bonnie's final comments to Clyde.
 The Shady and the Vamp section cuts the scene where the Goofy-like character enters the gas chamber, although he is seen in the dog pound.
 The Sid and Nancy section was also edited in a way that was similar to the edits in the Sky1 broadcast.

 Reception

-7.81 million viewers watched this episode.
+The episode earned a 2.7 rating and was watched by 7.77 million viewers, which was the 34th most-watched show that week.

+Robert Canning of IGN gave the episode a 5.5 out of 10.
+He thought that Bonnie and Clyde parodies have been done before, and the Lady and the Tramp story unfolded as expected.
+He liked the final story the most with the use of chocolate instead of drugs and the jokes with Otto and Comic Book Guy.

 Richard Keller of TV Squad enjoyed the episode.
 He said that, "This time around they seemed to focus on the stories themselves rather than overload them with gags as they tend to do.
 The result were some pretty nice stories."
 His favorite was the second story.

-Robert Canning of IGN said the episode "left out the fun and funny".
-Canning said the Bonnie and Clyde segment "Jokes, were far from fast and furious" and that the segment "had no punch".
-The "Shady and the Vamp" story, "Was what you'd expect, and the lack of surprise made the whole thing quite boring."
-Canning thought, "The best was saved for last" on Bart's retelling of the Sex Pistols and Sid Vicious.
-He went on to say, "This segment really did contain the best throwaway gags...But overall, the segment wasn't funny enough to redeem the two bland installments that came before it."
-Canning gave the episode a 5.5 out of 10.